×

 • Basque is spoken as a national language in: France, Spain.

 You will also get to know the continents where Dutch and Basque speaking countries lie.
-Based on the number of people that speak these languages, the position of Dutch language is 48 and position of Basque language is not available.
+Based on the number of people that speak these languages, the position of Dutch language is 48 and position of Basque language is 30.
 Find all the information about these languages on Dutch and Basque.

 Dutch and Basque Language History